-Art Therapy & Phototherapy in New York, NY
+Art Therapy Professor in New York, NY

-For over the last 40 years, Robert Irwin Wolf based in New York, NY, has been widely prolific in the fields of fine art photography, sculpture, art therapy, phototherapy, expressive analysis, and psychoanalysis.
-Initially trained in the fine arts of photography and sculpture, he later went on to pursue clinical training in art therapy and psychoanalysis and is a New York State licensed psychoanalyst and creative art therapist, currently in private practice in New York City.
-He has taught courses, published and presented internationally on the integration of creativity and in-depth psychoanalytic theory and practice.
+For over the last 40 years, Robert Irwin Wolf, based in New York, NY, has been prolific in the fields of fine art photography, sculpture, art therapy, phototherapy, expressive analysis, and psychoanalysis.
+Initially trained in the fine arts of photography and sculpture, he later went on to pursue clinical training in art therapy and psychoanalysis.
+He is a New York state-licensed psychoanalyst and creative art therapist, currently in private practice in New York City, in Manhattan.
+He has taught courses and has also published and presented internationally on the integration of creativity into psychoanalytic theory and practice.

 Click here for Vitae.

-After receiving early training in stone carving at Pratt Institute, Wolf has continuously evolved as a sculptor of abstract form.
+After receiving early training in stone carving at Pratt Institute, Wolf has continuously evolved as a stone sculpture artist of abstract form.
 His intense interest in both people and art are reflected in his contemporary sculptures.
 He believes forces that heal and promote emotional growth in people are related to those that influence our sense of aesthetics in artwork.

 His sculptures, which have been influenced by Arp, Moore, and Brancusi, have been exhibited over the past 40 years in a variety of galleries in the northeastern United States and Seoul, South Korea.

 His most recent work includes landscapes and portraits of indigenous people from his travels throughout Southeast Asia, Europe, and South America.
 Printed on canvas with pigmented, fade-resistant ink, many of these images have been exhibited in galleries throughout New York.

 Wolf also specializes in commissioned creative portraiture.
-He believes that there is always a subliminal non verbal element of communication between the photographer and subject and his prior experience as a caricature artist, along with his clinical work with clients, has informed his perspective and ability to capture the unique essence of this moment.
+He believes that there is always a subliminal, non-verbal element of communication between the photographer and subject and his prior experience as a caricature artist, along with his clinical work with clients, has informed his perspective and ability to capture the unique essence of this moment.